clarkgrubb/rcel/README.md

 `rcel` expects `ruby`, `gcc`, `java`, and `mono` to be installed.

+To install the man page `pandoc` must be installed.

 To install `rcel` in `INSTALL_DIR` (or by default, `/usr/local/bin`), run

     $ make install